Preston-Landers/QuietPlaces/Readme.md

 Dr. Christine Julien

+# Development Notes #

+Currently we have a simple with a switch that (manually) controls the ringer.

+We also display a map thought don't do anything with it currently.

+## Current TODO List ##

+* Display current location on map.
+* Create a SQLite database to store manually defined quiet zones.
+* Draw quiet places on the map

 # Building from Source #

 This is a Gradle based project which is buildable from the command line, or from Gradle-aware IDEs such as IntelliJ IDEA 13 or Android Studio.
+It should work with Eclipse but I haven't tried that.

-In order to build and run the app from source, you must create a new private.xml file and put in a Google API key.
+*Important*: In order to build and run the app from source, you must create a new private.xml file and put in a Google API key as described below.

 ## Add the API Key in res/values/private.xml ##